solvexia/solvexia-api-docs/users/users.md

 ```
 ---

-## Get a list of user group that a user belongs to
+## Get a list of user groups that a user belongs to

-Returns a list of user group a user belongs to.
+Returns a list of user groups a user belongs to.

 ```apacheconfig
 GET /v1/users/{userId}/usergroups